NCSS Conference Registration Scholarships for First-Time Attendees

-- first time attendee at an NCSS conference
+- First-time attendee at an NCSS Annual Conference.

 How do I know if I work in a high-poverty school?

-- The school is in district in which at least 20% of its students are from families living below the poverty line.
-OR
+- The school has at least 20% of its students from families living below the poverty line; or

-Why do I need to get support from my principal or other administrator to apply?
+Why do I need to get support from my principal or another administrator to apply?

-In order to take full advantage of the conference, you will need permission to be absent from your classroom on Friday, November 22, 2013.
-You will also need financial support to cover the cost of a substitute.
+In order to take full advantage of the NCSS Annual Conference, you will need permission to be absent from your classroom on Friday, December 4, 2020.
+You will also need financial support to cover the cost of a substitute teacher.
 Your principal or administrator may be able to access professional development funds that will defray some of these expenses.